-As Baltimore personal injury attorneys, the staff at the law offices of Lebowitz & Mzhen, LLC, knows that many activities in daily life can place an individual in a position of being injured.
+As Baltimore personal injury attorneys, the staff at the law offices of Lebowitz & Mzhen Personal Injury Lawyers, knows that many activities in daily life can place an individual in a position of being injured.
 And while many injuries received as a consequence of everyday activities are minor and in no way life-threatening, others do have the potential for extreme pain and discomfort, if not death in extreme cases.

 Furthermore, being Maryland automobile and commercial truck accident lawyers, we also know that traffic collisions present one of the more frequent causes of bodily injury, both serious and fatal in nature.
 Whether one is hurt in a car crash at a local intersection not far from home, or in a multi-vehicle accident during the commute to work on the beltway, interstate or high-speed rural route wrecks happen quite often, and the results can be very severe.

 As with all types of roadway collisions, the drivers and passengers of smaller passenger cars tend to fare worse than those in larger, more massive (or heavier) vehicles -- and there is certainly no comparison when considering the outcome of a road accident involving a motorcycle and a larger SUVs and commercial vehicles.
 Regardless of the reasons or circumstances, the injuries received by occupants of cars and trucks caught up traffic collisions are real and need attention as soon as possible.